 Asbestos Use in Paper Mills

 There was also likely to be asbestos in the boiler area of the mills, in components, pipes, and insulation.
-The power plants that the company initially operated also used asbestos in insulation, gaskets, seals, valves, and other parts.
+The power plants operated by Industrial Paper also used asbestos in insulation, valves, gaskets, seals, and other parts.